 Saint Patrick’s Day was the first holiday I experienced while quarantining from the coronavirus.
 I had no idea that two years later we’d still be risking our health at a full-fledged public party.
-Yes, we have been able to go out more and do some crowd-limited things over the years as more protective protocols and vaccinations have occurred to minimize risk of infection.
-But we all miss celebrating as we did in times past.
-For now, we still have to get creative as to how we enjoy what is normally a very social holiday.
-If you are looking for ideas for St. Patrick’s Day that you can do at home, try out some of these activities for a low-key but still meaningful celebration!
+Over the ensuing years we’ve been able to go out more after vaccinations and other protective protocols reduced high-risk infection, but sadly many local establishments never recovered.
+And we are facing a shift in the way people use their leisure time.
+So whether you personally prefer embracing a relaxed celebration at home or whether that’s your only choice due to circumstances, you can always find creative ways to enjoy what is an otherwise boisterous holiday.
+If you are looking for ideas for St. Patrick’s Day that you can do at home, try out some of the following activities for a low-key but still meaningful celebration!

-Disclosure: A couple of the links below are affiliate links.
-This means I may earn commission if you click through the link and finalize a qualifying purchase.
+Disclosure: Some links below are Awin or Amazon affiliate links, which means I may earn commission if you click through and choose to finalize a qualifying purchase.
 This does not affect the price in any way.

 1. For Kids: Lead a Shamrock Path to a Pot of Gold

 Give your child a treasure hunt to find a surprise pot of gold!
 Scatter shamrocks as a path of clues that lead to whatever hiding place (or ‘open’ place, depending on your child’s age) where they can discover the pot of gold sitting under or in front of a rainbow.
-I had this idea when my son was an infant so I had to choose safe pot of gold materials.
-I couldn’t find anything suitable to order online that wasn’t breakable and didn’t contain hazardous choking parts.
-You may think of something cleverer – and if so, please do share in the comments section! – but a stocking-covered tin filled with corks is what worked for us.
+I had this idea when my son was an infant so I had to choose safe pot-of-gold materials.
+I couldn’t find anything suitable to buy that wasn’t breakable and didn’t contain hazardous choking parts.
+You may think of something cleverer – and if so, please do share in the comments section! – but a black stocking-covered tin filled with corks is what worked for us.

 Shamrocks and the Pot of Gold